pishoyg/coptic/README.md

    - It is a plausible solution for the timestamping problem currently faced.
    - Support a fanout to platforms other than Anki.

+1. Running `make bible` and then `pre-commit run tidy-html` produces a lot of warnings.
+Fix them to reduce the linting noise.

+   To start with, lots of `<span>` elements are apparently empty and they end up getting trimmed.
+Prevent your code from generating those in the first place.

 1. Run `checkmake`, `doctoc`, and `tidy` using pre-commits that download the hooks from a remote repo, so you won't have to assume the existence of the binaries on your local machine.